KevinAndrewHudnall/the-living-tree-of-life/README.md

 # Usage

-* The main script "BuildMultifractalTree.m" builds a multifractal tree, with the main resulting data structures being a scale matrix S and a progeny matrix P
+* The main script "BuildMultifractalTree.m" builds a multifractal tree, with the main resulting data structures being a scale matrix S, a progeny matrix P, an entropy matrix H, and fractal dimensions D_F

 * Plotting codes for figures are in file "PlotMultifractalTreeData"